swartanian/OptumHsaSaveItExport/README.md

 ## Optional parameters
 The following are optional parameters to customize the login handling
 * manualLogin - you will be responsible for logging in and getting the browser to the optum site and HSA Save-it piggybank url
-* basicLogin - you will be responsible for authenticating with SSO via benefits ehr and clicking Yes/No to staying logged in
+* basicLogin - you will be responsible for authenticating with SSO and clicking Yes/No to staying logged in
-* fullLogin - you will be responsible for only interacting with your 2FA/MFA device, everything else is handled for you